-Once inflamed, you have papules and then pustules.
-The former are hard and the latter contain the pus so characteristic of pimples.
+- Once inflamed, you have papules and then pustules.
+The former is hard and the latter contains the pus so characteristic of pimples.

 Knowing what the conditions are that can lead to pimples, the key becomes making sure that pores do not get clogged.
 Cleaning and taking care of your skin is crucial.
 While totally getting rid of pimples may not be possible, you can minimize the chances of them forming in the first place.